 Part of the beauty of the Arteflame is that I can sear food on the outer grill surface to get a nice crust.
 Alternatively, I can grill directly over the flames on the optional grill grate to produce beautiful grill marks.
 I have even put a pot on the center grill grate to fry or boil food so I don’t have to inside.

 Honestly there isn’t much I haven’t cooked on my Arteflame.
-You can cook food directly on the flat surface, over the fire and also cook with a pot or skillet on it .
+You can cook food directly on the flat surface, or over the fire.
+I will also cook with a pot or skillet sitting on the plancha.
 The Classic 40 is large enough to cook multiple types of food and styles at the same time.